How is Loyola taking precautions to protect against coronavirus for the Fall 2020 semester?

 What if there is a limited outbreak of coronavirus on Loyola’s campus?

-We have identified quarantine spaces in our residence halls to keep students safely isolated in the case of a positive COVID-19 test result or confirmed exposure to COVID-19.
+We have created a designated isolation ward in our residence halls to keep resident students safely isolated in the case of a positive COVID-19 test result.
 As outlined in our COVID Positive Plan, Student Health Services is prepared to consult and treat students showing symptoms of COVID-19.
 Faculty and staff are prepared to make a fast and seamless pivot to fully online learning if that becomes necessary.
 We will follow all updated guidelines from city and state officials.

 What are the symptoms of coronavirus?